romses/Datenzwerg/docs/how_to_build.en.md

     Make sure to not get any UV resin on the surface of the acrylic disc.
 If you do, it will be permanently fogged up.

-Screw the UV sensor into the mount.
-To do this, first put a washer on the nut, then the sensor, then one of the o-rings.
-Then push the screw through the mounting hole from the inside.
-Apply another o-ring, another washer, then the nut.
-Finger tighten it.
-Don't overtighten it, as this might damage the sensor.
+Use a small screwdriver or other tool to hold the UV sensor in place with its shrink tubing.
+Apply hot glue on the shrink tubing and then press the sensor into its final position so that the sensor is centered inside the acrylic window.

 ## Flashing the firmware